zpalmtree/r34-downloader/README.md

 Note that some intermediate compile files will be left around, r34downloader.hi and r34downloader.o.
 You can delete these if you wish.

+#### Running the program
+Run

+`./r34downloader`

+in the directory you wish to run the program.
+See the top section for more info.

 #### Windows installation
 I have not currently tried out the program on windows, I will get round to it.
 I see no reason why it shouldn't work, but if you're getting an error please open up an issue and I'll see if I can solve it.